bernardogarza/bookstore/README.md

 # Bookstore
-This is a React and Redux project that helps the users to keep track of the books they own.
-You can filter books by category
+This is a React and Redux app that helps the users to keep track of the books they own and filter them by category.

 ## Contributors